chanabanana999/Purchases/README.md

 I made some assumptions:
 - I read the price in cents and then converted it to dollars.
 Another way to do this would be to assume the prices were already in dollcars and then add ".00" after fetching.
 Either way, some conversion is required in order to display what was shown in the figma.
 I went with the first option since the figma showed values in the cents.

-- I also made the assumption that nothing is interactive in this iteration because nothing was shown to be interactive in the Figma design.
+- I also made the assumption that nothing is interactive in this iteration because nothing was shown to be rendering a change in the Figma design.

 - I had a few issues determining text color because it was not completely clear to me which color values were being used.
 Usually when I see a Figma design, I can also see the color values, font sizes and weights, etc. I just made my best guess with my near-sighted eyes. :)